How Selligent Clients Created Next-level Customer Experiences in a Year That Was Almost Cancelled

 The good news is that our industry has learned many valuable lessons over the past year.
 About 77% of companies have accelerated their digital transformation due to Covid-19.
 After a year of shifting priorities, pivoting between channel strategies, and evolving our tech stacks, we are now wiser and better equipped to deal with the challenges of this new reality.

-To offer some inspiration for marketers, we are showcasing some successful strategies from Marigold Engage clients that generated major marketing wins in a year that was nearly cancelled.
+To offer some inspiration for marketers, we are showcasing some successful strategies from Selligent by Marigold clients that generated major marketing wins in a year that was nearly cancelled.
 Here’s how these companies used our marketing platform – plus their own ingenuity and teamwork – to create next-level customer experiences, despite the pandemic:

 1. T-Mobile: Creating moments of Easter happiness